BlokeOne/ImageSlider/README.md

 # ImageSlider
-here is a slideshow made in python
+Here is a slideshow made in python.

+features will include (eventually):
+      ChromeCast intergration.
+      Randomizer of Images.